-In 2019, Solidarity Harvest distributed 1,305 meals to families across the state.
-More than 500 individuals, including former meal recipients, volunteered countless hours of time and energy to make this possible.
+In 2020, Solidarity Harvest distributed 1,400 meals to families across the state.
 Over 50 organizations, including unions, faith organizations and other non profits were involved.

 Solidarity Harvest planning takes place all year long.
 The Committee meets monthly, and other work is happening throughout the year.
-Our critical time is “Sort Week” which is the week leading up to Thanksgiving, when thousands and thousands of pounds of produce need to be processed into the individual meal baskets.
+Our critical time is “Sort Week”, the two weeks leading up to Thanksgiving, when thousands and thousands of pounds of produce need to be processed into the individual meal baskets.
 It’s a lot of hard work, but it’s also lots of fun and very rewarding.

 Many local organizations, unions, faith-based organizations, and businesses provide generous financial support to the project.

 To donate to Solidarity Harvest, click .here